apang00/donaldson-paper/README.md

 ## Paper Overview

 The paper analyzes data from Daily Shelter & Overnight Service Occupancy and Capacity in Toronto.
 What I want to figure out is which groups tend to use shelters the most.
 In hindsight, that information can be used to implement more care towards the majority group.
-LLMs and co-pilot was NOT used in this assignment.
+LLMs, co-pilot, and AI technologies were NOT used in this assignment.

 ## File Structure